vimhack/tmux-cpu/scripts/README.md

 ### Optional requirements (Linux, BSD, OSX)

 - `iostat` or `sar` are the best way to get an accurate CPU percentage.
 A fallback is included using `ps -aux` but could be inaccurate.
 - `free` is used for obtaining system RAM status.
 - `lm-sensors` is used for CPU temperature.
 - `nvidia-smi` is required for GPU information.
 For OSX, `cuda-smi` is required instead (but only shows GPU memory use rather than load).
 If "No GPU" is displayed, it means the script was not able to find `nvidia-smi`/`cuda-smi`.
 Please make sure the appropriate command is installed and in the `$PATH`.
-- `istats` is used for cpu temperature in OSX.

 ## Usage